Gnosis-MEP/Service-Cookiecutter-Template/{{ cookiecutter.project_slug }}/README.md

 ## Build
 Build the docker image using: `docker-compose build`

 **ps**: It's required to have the .env variables loaded into the shell so that the container can build properly.
-An easy way of doing this is using `pipenv shell` to start the python environment with the `.env` file loaded.
+An easy way of doing this is using `pipenv shell` to start the python environment with the `.env` file loaded or using the `source load_env.sh` command inside your preferable python environment (eg: conda).

 ## Run
 Use `docker-compose run --rm service` to run the docker image